juampicerutti/TidyScreen_v2_docs_new/docs/examples/docking.md

 <figure>
   <p align="center">
   <img src="/TidyScreen_v2_docs_new/img/synthesis.png" alt="Description of image" width="600"/>
-  <figcaption>**Figure X:** Conceptual synthetic scheme: in silico glycosylation of Garamine with a library of 2-tetrahydropyranols to diversify ring I. </figcaption>
+  <figcaption>**Figure 21:** Conceptual synthetic scheme: in silico glycosylation of Garamine with a library of 2-tetrahydropyranols to diversify ring I. </figcaption>
   </p>
 </figure>
 ---